ccmucdenver/ccm-docs/docs/singularity.md

 Then start a shell in the container as above, and you can do whatever you normally do to examine softwares and their versions.

 Note: building a container will pick up current version of software, so the versions below will change when containers are rebuilt.
-### tensorflow.sif

-python3.8.20 (gcc 9.3.9) as python 3, with numpy 1.22.2 and tensorflow 2.8.0 with sklearn matplotlib keras keras-tuner tensorflow_datasets pandas opencv-python-headless, CUDA 11.4, jupyter 1.0.0, jupyterhub 2.1.1

-Note: tensorflow will run with or withough GPU, but it will crash python on most colibri nodes because their CPUs and GPUs are too old.

-### tensorflow-v1.2.sif and tensorflow-v1.3.sif
+### CentOS8-DevelopmentTools.sif

-Older versions of tensorflow 1, which can run on older CPUs.
+CentOS Linux 8.4.2105, gcc 8.4.1 and standard Development Tools from Centos.

 ### mixtures.sif

 R 4.1.2 with numerous standard and custom packages and datasets, see the definition file.

-### CentOS8-DevelopmentTools.sif
+### pyscipopt.sif

-CentOS Linux 8.4.2105, gcc 8.4.1 and standard Development Tools from Centos..
+The [PySCIPOpt](https://pypi.org/project/PySCIPOpt) 3.2.2.
+Interface to the SCIP Optimization Suite, python 3.7.11.

 ### qvina.sif